nimiq/validators-api/README.md

 ```

 > [!Note]
 > We use [Nuxt Hub](https://hub.nuxt.dev) which uses Cloudflare Pages + Cloudflare D1 databases.
 The database is a sqlite instance and currently the database is remote for both development and production.
-You can change this behaviour in nuxt.config.ts.
+You can change this behavior in nuxt.config.ts.

 We use Drizzle to access the database.